hoothin/PagetualGuide/docs/rules/waitElement.md

     "#popular.fade:not(.in)"
 ]
 ```
->Repeated checking before "#popular.fade:not(.in)" disappeared.
+>Repeat checks until "#popular.fade:not(.in)" disappears.

-*When you set 'waitElement', it's same as the 'wait', that means current rule will effect when url is matched.
-You can leave a "" when you don't want to set "exist" or "not exist", when you set a "not exist", pagetual will try to trigger lazy load of target element*
+*Setting `waitElement` works like `wait`: the rule applies when the URL matches.
+If you don’t want to set “exist”, leave it as "".
+When “not exist” is set, Pagetual will try to trigger lazyload for the target element.*